bcss/RentACar-Contract/docs/MAINTENANCE_GUIDE.md

 The Terms of Service page includes 14 comprehensive sections covering Acceptance of Terms, System License and Usage Rights (with sub-accordions for License Grant, Usage Restrictions, and Scope of Use), User Accounts, User Responsibilities, Data Accuracy, System Availability, Prohibited Activities, Intellectual Property, Limitation of Liability, Legal Compliance, Termination, Dispute Resolution, Modifications, and Contact information.
 Each section uses AccordionItem components with descriptive AccordionTrigger elements for easy navigation.

 **Technical Implementation:**
 Both pages implement a sticky table of contents (TOC) on desktop layouts, scroll-spy functionality to highlight the active section, smooth scrolling to sections on TOC click, and responsive design that adapts for mobile devices.
-The pages use Material Design 3 icons from lucide-react, follow the application's bilingual design patterns (though currently English-only for legal precision), and maintain consistent styling with the rest of the RCCMS interface.
+The pages use Material Design 3 icons from lucide-react, follow the application's bilingual design patterns (though currently English-only for legal precision), and maintain consistent styling with the rest of the KarāraOS interface.

 ### Annual Review Schedule